Menu

 Ahmedabad

-India’s only IFSC; a 20-year tax holiday, a single regulatory window integrating SEBI, RBI, IRDAI, and PFRDA, and the most intentional greenfield GCC infrastructure in the country; built for the missions no other Indian city can host.
+India's only IFSC.
+A 20-year tax holiday, a unified regulatory window covering SEBI, RBI, IRDAI, and PFRDA, and the most intentional greenfield GCC infrastructure in the country, built for mandates no other Indian city can host.

 First Order Snapshot